-From the forthcoming inaugural issue of Media Theory, John W.P.
+From the inaugural issue of Media Theory, John W.P.
 Phillips discusses ontology, critique and materiality to consider Kittler’s call for the dissolution of the form/matter dichotomy in media theory.

 The End of Ontology and the Future of Media Theory